hasufell/docker-gentoo-binhost/README.md

 ## Run

-The binhost repository is located at `/usr/gentoo-binhost` and the distdir fot the binhost at `/srv/binhost`, so you may want to mount these in from the host or create data volume containers.
+The binhost repository is located at `/usr/gentoo-binhost` and the distdir for the binhost at `/srv/binhost`, so you may want to mount these in from the host or create data volume containers.

 This image contains an nginx server that will listen on port `80`